Invictus by William Ernest Henley – Complete Poem Explanation | Summary & Analysis

 3️⃣ I thank whatever gods may be

-👉 Despite the suffering, the poet expresses gratitude to any higher power that may exist.
+👉 Despite all his suffering and struggles, the poet remains grateful to any higher power that may exist for giving him strength and courage.

 4️⃣ For my unconquerable soul.

-👉 He is thankful that his spirit remains strong, brave, and impossible to defeat.
+👉 He is thankful because his spirit remains strong, brave, and undefeated.
+No hardship has been able to break his determination or weaken his will.

 🔹 Stanza -2: